Guide to Shadowing a Doctor for Pre-Meds

 Read More: Questions to Ask a Doctor When Shadowing

-Dr. Harvey Katzen has some more specific advice:
+Dr. Harvey Katzen has this specific advice to offer:

 First of all, you should look at how the patients are brought into the room, whether it is or is not by the physician.
 You should spend some time with either the medical assistant or the nurse and get a better understanding of the preparation before the physician goes into the room.
 It could be something as simple as weighing and taking vital signs.